1973 Macdonald Lassies Championship

 The 1973 Macdonald Lassies Championship, the Canadian women's curling championship was held February 26 to March 2 at the Charlottetown Curling Club in Charlottetown, Prince Edward Island.

 Manitoba and Saskatchewan both finished round robin play tied for first with 8–1 records, necessitating a tiebreaker playoff between the two teams.
 Team Saskatchewan, who was skipped by Vera Pezer defeated Manitoba in the tiebreaker 6–4 to capture the championship.
+Saskatchewan defeated Manitoba in the final draw 7–5 in an extra end to force the tiebreaker.

-It was the fifth straight title for Saskatchewan, and third straight for the Pezer rink.
+It was the sixth overall title for Saskatchewan and their fifth in a row.
+This was also the third straight title for the Pezer rink, becoming the first rink to win three straight championships.
 After the win, the team decided to retire from competitive curling.